ailabph/ailab-core/README.md

 ---
 ## Changelog

+v.0.53.2
+ - add initial class for session
+ - use core session to check if logged in
+ - bug fixes

 v.0.52.9
  - fix bug not able to log if called via hook call
  - add implementation to add value via hrtime if primary key is an non-auto increment integer